Dean of the School of Education and Human Services

 Established in 1957, Oakland University is one of the fastest growing public universities in Michigan.
 A vibrant academic community, the University currently enrolls more than 20,000 students, boasts more than 94,000 alumni, and delivers more than 260 degree and certificate programs.

-Located in Rochester, a community that has been consistently identified as one of the most desirable places to live in the nation, the 1,443-acre campus of wooded hills and meadows is 25 miles north of Detroit in Oakland County.
+The 1,443-acre campus of wooded hills and meadows is located in Rochester, a community that has been consistently identified as one of the most desirable places to live in the nation.

 The University has grown at a tremendous pace.
 In 2011, Oakland established Michigan’s first new medical school in 47 years.